mircealungu/Pomodoro-Box/README.md

 PomodoroBox
 ===========

-    Motto #1: "All your pomodoros are belong to us" Motto #2: "I know what I did last summer"
+    Motto #1: "All your pomodoros are belong to box" Motto #2: "I know what I did last summer"